 In the yoga and tsa-rlung teachings, we sometimes hear about the « vajra body », what is it exactly?

 ‘Vajra body‘ is a term used in Buddhist Tantra and Yoga.
-Through spiritual practice, the ordinary body may be transformed into the state of a pure and immaterial body, the vajra body, which is also called Dorje-lus, ‘indestructible body‘ because it will not die or decompose forever.
+Through spiritual practice, the ordinary body may be transmuted into the state of a pure body, the vajra body, which is also called Dorje-lus, ‘indestructible body‘ because it will not die or decompose forever.
 This term is also used in the context of a sadhana practice as a relative vajra body.

 What is the vajra body made of?